flutter/flutter/specs/style.md

   // calls register(renderNode) and unregister(renderNode) respectively on those
   // StyleDeclaration objects, where renderNode is the RenderNode that was passed
   // to the constructor, if not null
-  // then, it calls renderNode.cascadedValueAdded/cascadedValueRemoved
+  // then, it calls renderNode.cascadedValueChanged
   // for each property on the object
 }